Tox-Archive/Tox-blog/source/_posts/tox-chromeos.md

 we realize the value in providing secure messaging with friends and families to this ever expanding market more than ever.

-As such, we'd like to announce the Tox for ChromeOS technical preview.
+As such, we'd like to announce the Tox for Chrome OS technical preview.
 You'll be one of the very first testers to this so tons of bugs and issues are to be expected.
 While these clients work, we do not encourage you to use them as your daily drivers.